tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 Before the rifle, an armored knight could dominate a battlefield.
 One soldier with a repeating rifle changed the economics entirely.
 Before AI, running an influence operation required human writers, translators, cultural experts, and significant resources.
 Now a single operator can generate personalized propaganda at scale.

 The numbers are already alarming.
 Deepfake videos have increased 550% since 2019.
-Around half a million were shared on social media in 2023, with projections of 8 million by 2025.
+Around half a million were shared on social media in 2023, with projections of 8 million in 2025.
 Studies of Russian propaganda operations show that after adopting AI tools, disinformation output increased dramatically in both volume and breadth.

+The internet was supposed to be the greatest democratization of information in human history.
+Instead, it's become the most efficient system ever built for crazy to find crazy - for fringe beliefs to locate each other, reinforce, and metastasize without ever encountering friction from mainstream discourse.

+AI accelerates the final collapse: when any image, any video, any voice can be synthesized, you can no longer believe your eyes.
+Evidence itself becomes contested territory.
 AI enables scale without cost, personalization without effort, velocity without sleep, and - perhaps most insidiously - plausible deniability.
 When anything could be AI-generated, actual evidence of wrongdoing can be dismissed as fabricated.
 Researchers call this the "liar's dividend."

 ## The Timescale Problem